 With each passing year comes new, more up-to-date technology.
 Cellphones and laptops are usually the things we see constantly changing but they aren’t the only ones.
 Motor vehicles continuously receive updates in technology each year, with a lot of the focus being on driver and passenger safety.

-It is scary seeing those numbers consistently increasing each year, especially since they are fatalities.
 Injuries from car accidents also continue to rise each year and the NHTSA contributes these accidents to factors such as distracted driving, speeding, alcohol impairment, drowsy driving, etc.

 Automatic breaking is a great feature that uses sensors to monitor a car’s surroundings and gently applies the brakes in the event that the car is close to coming in contact with any stationary object.

 Adaptive headlights use sensors to adjust a vehicle’s headlights to curves in the road.
 They are in tune with the steering wheel and will turn along with you, the driver.
 They also adjust themselves based on the speed of the vehicle and will even lower when coming up on opposing traffic or for a turn.
 Adaptive headlights are offered as a standard or optional feature in many vehicles like BMW, Buick, Jeep, Lexus, Mazda, Volvo, etc.